xdu/recono/README.md

 ## OpenRouter Integration

-The application now includes AI-powered text cleaning using OpenRouter.
-To use this feature:
+The application includes optional AI-powered text cleaning using OpenRouter.
+The workflow is:

+1. **Initial extraction**: Text is extracted using Tesseract OCR with basic cleaning
+2. **Manual AI cleaning**: Users can click the "Clean with AI" button on the text view page to clean specific pages with OpenRouter

+### Setup

 1. Get an OpenRouter API key from https://openrouter.ai/keys
 2. Create a `.env` file in the project root: